eb0687/ansible_server/README.md

 ## How to use?

-You do not have to use this, the script is tailored to my setup and may break your configs.
-You may use it as inpiration to build your own setup but if you are interested instructions below on how to run:
+You do not have to use this as it is tailored to my setup and may break your configs.
+You may use it as inpiration to build your own setup, but if you are interested instructions below on how to run:

 - Intall ansible using the below command.